SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 Q: I want to run KoboldAI in Colab with my preset settings (my preferred model/version/provider) instead of having to change the default settings in the Colab TPU page every time.
 How do I do this?<br>
 A: Change any of the parameters on the Colab TPU page (model/version/provider).
 At the top, next to "Help" you will see "Cannot save changes".
 Click on this and a window will appear with the option "Save a copy in Drive".
 Click on that.
 Voila!
 Now you have a copy of the official notebook with which you can do whatever you want (including changing the startup settings to suit your preferences).

-## Colab Problems

-Q: When I ran KoboldAI with Cloudflare, I got an Argo Tunnel error (Error 1033) when I clicked the generated link.
-What should I do?<br>
-A: Wait 1 to 5 minutes and refresh the page.

-Q: I got this error.
-What should I do? ( W external/org_tensorflow/tensorflow/compiler/xla/python/tpu_driver/client/tpu_client.cc:618] TPU Execute is taking a long time.
-This might be due to a deadlock between multiple TPU cores or a very slow program. )<br>
-A: Sometimes you can get faulty TPU.
-Go to Runtime -> Sessions and then end all sessions you can get a new one.

 ## Local

 Q: What should I do to download the local (offline) KoboldAI version?<br>